z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/whetstone/z88dk/readme.txt

 =====================

-To verify correct results, we compiled for the zx spectrum target using all combinations of compiler and math library:
+To verify correct results, we compiled for the zx spectrum target using all combinations of compiler and math libraries:

 ;classic not currently working